 In addition to financial support, Sharon Manor staff work with over 40 community organizations to meet vital needs of residents while eliminating the unnecessary duplication of community services.
 We are thankful for the ongoing support these critical services provide to community members.

-• 38 adult survivors reported they can access community resources.
+• 06adult survivors reported they can access community resources.

 Julie lived in fear.
-She had left her husband, taking her two children to the only safe place she had – her mother’s house – after her husband pushed their 5-year-old son Michael into the wall in the middle of a fight.
-Not only was Julie injured in the fight, but her son fought for his life in the hospital after the push from his father caused a skull fracture.
+She had left her husband, taking her children to the only safe place she had –her brother’s house – after her husband pushed their 5-year-old son Michael down the stairs in the middle of a fight.
+Not only was Julie injured in the fight, but her son fought for his life in the hospital after the push from his father caused serious injuries.

 Julie was on the waiting list for months, hoping for an opening at Sharon Manor.
-Her prayers were answered in August when a 3-bedroom apartment opened up and she was able to move in.
+Her prayers were answered in August when an apartment opened up and she was able to move in.

 At Sharon Manor, Julie participates in case management and helps her son, Michael, with the care that he needs.
 Now, Julie has safety and support.
 She doesn’t live in fear.
 She’s got a full-time job, she’s going to counseling and she’s working with within the legal system to get full custody of her children and to keep them safe.
 Julie’s life changed when she found Sharon Manor.